Evaluation: WFP’s Approach to Targeting and Prioritization

 An Evaluation Aiming to Enhance Targeting and Prioritization Approaches

-This evaluation will critically assess WFP’s targeting and prioritization approaches in interventions that provide direct food or cash assistance to beneficiaries.
+This evaluation critically assesses WFP’s targeting and prioritization approaches in interventions that provide direct food or cash assistance to beneficiaries.
 It aims to produce findings and recommendations that will inform ongoing discussions on how the WFP can enhance its strategies in a severely resource-constrained environment.
-The evaluation will serve the dual purposes of accountability and learning and will shed light on the following evaluation questions:
+The evaluation serves the dual purposes of accountability and learning and sheds light on the following evaluation questions:

 - How relevant and appropriate are WFP’s approaches to targeting and prioritization?